 Affordability and fees: Lifeline is one of the best medical alert systems for seniors, but it’s also one of the most expensive.
 Monthly subscriptions are on the high end, and each system requires an up-front equipment fee between $50 and $100.
 If you’re looking for something more affordable, check out my ADT medical alert pricing breakdown.

 Limited medical alert options: Lifeline offers just three medical alert products: On the Go, HomeSafe Standard, and HomeSafe with AutoAlert.
 If you’re looking for more options, I’d recommend reading our Medical Guardian review.

-Unless you choose to pay on an annual basis, Philips Lifeline systems can be canceled at any time, and you can stop making payments.
-All you have to do is call Philips, inform them you wish to cancel, and send back your equipment.
+Unless you choose to pay on an annual basis, Lifeline systems can be canceled at any time, and you can stop making payments.
+All you have to do is call Lifeline, inform them you wish to cancel, and send back your equipment.

 The HomeSafe communicator acts as a speaker and microphone to make sure you and the monitoring center’s care specialist can hear each other regardless of your location.
 If you aren’t able to hear each other, the specialist will immediately follow up based on the instructions in your personal profile.
 If it’s unclear how to proceed, the care specialist will usually call for an emergency response since they don’t want to take any risks with your health and well-being.